Drosophila circadian rhythm: Mechanism

-Drosophila circadian keeps time via daily fluctuations of clock-related proteins which interact in what is called a transcription-translation feedback loop.
+Drosophila circadian keeps time via daily fluctuations of clock-related proteins which interact in a transcription-translation feedback loop.
 The core clock mechanism consists of two interdependent feedback loops, namely the PER/TIM loop and the CLK/CYC loop.
 The CLK/CYC loop occurs during the day in which both Clock protein and cycle protein are produced.
-CLK/CYC heterodimer act as transcription factors and bind together to initiate the transcription of the per and tim genes by binding to a promoter element called E box, around mid-day.
+CLK/CYC heterodimers act as transcription factors and bind together to initiate the transcription of the per and tim genes by binding to a promoter element called E box, around mid-day.
 DNA is transcribed to produce PER mRNA and TIM mRNA.
-PER and TIM proteins are synthesized in the cytoplasm, and exhibit a smooth increase in levels over the course of the day.
+PER and TIM proteins are synthesized in the cytoplasm and exhibit a smooth increase in levels over the day.
 Their RNA levels peak early in the evening and protein levels peak around daybreak.
-But their proteins levels are maintained at constantly low level until dusk, because during daylight also activates the doubletime (dbt) gene.
+But their protein levels are maintained at constantly low levels until dusk because daylight also activates the double-time (dbt) gene.
 DBT protein induces post-translational modifications, that is phosphorylation and turnover of monomeric PER proteins.
-As PER is translated in the cytoplasm, it is actively phosphorylated by DBT (casein kinase 1ε) and casein kinase 2 (synthesised by And and Tik) as a prelude to premature degradation.
-The actual degradation is through the ubiquitin-proteasome pathway, and is carried out by a ubiquitin ligase called Slimb (supernumery limbs).
+As PER is translated in the cytoplasm, it is actively phosphorylated by DBT (casein kinase 1ε) and casein kinase 2 (synthesized by And and Tik) as a prelude to premature degradation.
+The actual degradation is through the ubiquitin-proteasome pathway and is carried out by a ubiquitin ligase called Slimb (supernumerary limbs).
 At the same time, TIM is itself phosphorylated by shaggy, whose activity declines after sunset.
 DBT gradually disappears, and withdrawal of DBT promotes PER molecules to get stabilized by physical association with TIM.
 Hence, maximum production of PER and TIM occurs at dusk.
 At the same time, CLK/CYC also directly activates vri and Pdp1 (the gene for PAR domain protein 1).
-VRI accumulates first, 3-6 hour earlier, and start to repress Clk; but the incoming of PDP1 creates a competition by activating Clk.
-PER/TIM dimer accumulate in the early night and translocate in an orchestrated fashion into the nucleus several hours later, and binds to CLK/CYC dimers.
+VRI accumulates first, 3-6 hours earlier, and starts to repress Clk; but the incoming PDP1 creates a competition by activating Clk.
+PER/TIM dimers accumulate in the early night translocate in an orchestrated fashion into the nucleus several hours later, and bind to CLK/CYC dimers.
 Bound PER completely stops the transcriptional activity of CLK and CYC.